IndiiSkies/IndiiSkies/README.md

 ==============

 Thanks for visiting my github profile.
 I work mainly on private repositories and I usually only publish stuff when I think it benifits everyone.
-Yes, I work on the happy family website.
-It's a family owned business after all. also, I don't own the buisness. (well ofc, im only 18 and this restaurant has been around longer than I have. wow what a surprise right. 😲) My contributions to the happy family website is I want it to be more customer oriented.
+Also, I also work on the happy family website.
+It's a family owned business after all.
+My contributions to the site is I want it to be more customer oriented.
 That's about it.
 Nothing much else to say.

 <!---
 IndiiSkies/IndiiSkies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.